Whether you like it rare, medium rare, or well done, we show you how to cook skirt steak perfectly every time.

 If you’re having trouble visualizing this, don’t worry.
 Take a look at the comparison photo below.
 You want it to look like the pieces on the left, not the ones on the right where I cut with the grain.

-The final tip for juicy and tender skirt steak is to let it rest before slicing it.
-You want the juices to have a chance to stop moving around and reabsorb into the meat.
-5 minutes is a good amount of time to rest the steak.
+The final slicing tip for juicy and tender skirt steak is to let it rest.
+You don’t want all the juices to come out when you cut into it.
+Instead, let the steak rest for 5 minutes before you cut into it.
+That way, the juices have a chance to stop moving around and to reabsorb into the meat.
 Don’t cover it with anything while it is resting.

 Tip: This electric knife is my favorite tool for perfect, even slices.